luke-h1/lhowsam.com/README.md

 ## TODO
 * cleanup projects component
 * potentially break up projects into a projectItem component
+* breakup dark theme switcher into a single component
+* create a scrollToTop component
-* use context API to cleanup the use of hooks in various components
+* use context API in various components
 * take a look at SPA guidlines
 * setup service worker as part of the above